MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior causes confetti to fall above the selected `Object`.
-It can be useful as visual feedback or celebration for completing something.
+The Spawn Confetti behavior causes confetti to fall above the selected `Object`.
+It can be useful as visual feedback or celebration for completing a task successfully.

 ### Configuration

 - **Spawn Above User**

     If checked, the spawn position will be above the user rather than on the specified `Process Scene Object`.

 - **Position Provider**

     Specifies where the confetti should spawn if not set to spawn above the user.

 - **Confetti Machine Path**

     Path to the confetti machine prefab, relative to a `Resources` folder.
 Use the default one or point to your custom confetti machine.

 - **Area Radius**

     Radius around the position provider in which confetti will be spawned.

 - **Duration**